springernature/ux-elements-docs/content/introduction.md

 # Introduction

-Use these content guidelines when you’re writing content for Springer Nature’s digital services.
-This includes things like:
+These guidelines help us keep our digital content consistent across our products, platforms and services.
+This includes:

-- UX microcopy, like button labels, error messages, link text etc.
+- UX microcopy like help text, form field names or error messages
-- Longer form UX copy, like information about a service, terms and conditions etc.
+- Longer-form copy like terms and conditions or instructions
-- Communications, like emails

-It does not include journals and articles, which have their own content guidelines.
-## Who is this guidance for?

-We don’t have a big content design team here at Springer Nature (yet) - so it’s important that anyone who’s working on our digital products is comfortable with the basics.
+- Emails that are part of a product experience
+- This guide is primarily for anyone writing customer-facing copy in SN Digital.

+If there's a topic we need to cover, or an example that needs updating, talk to Gaynor Burns.